 - Place a layer of potato slices on the bottom of the dish.

-- Over the potatoes, place a layer of hard-boiled eggs.
+- Over the potatoes, place a layer of sliced hard-boiled eggs.

 - Sprinkle a layer of chopped ham over the eggs.

 - In a separate bowl, beat the eggs together, add the sour cream, a little bit of milk, salt, and pepper to taste.
-Pour few tablespoons of this mixture over the ham, eggs and potatoes.
+Pour a few tablespoons of this mixture over the ham, eggs, and potatoes.
 Sprinkle shredded cheese over.

 - The last layer should be potatoes covered with the last amount of sour cream mixture and more cheese.